‘休’ (pronounced as 'c-e-u') means to rest.

-The connections between Man (‘人’ pronouned as 'r-urn') and Nature (or the woods) (‘木’ pronouned as 'moo') have a long history.
+The connections between Man (‘人’ pronounced as 'r-urn') and Nature (‘木’ pronounced as 'moo') have a long history.

 Meaningful relationships between Man and the outer nature , as well as with his inner nature, create tranquil and restful states - mentally, emotionally and physically.

 This is ‘休’ .

 We believe that nature can support our well-being.
 Moreover, our relationships with the natural world are reciprocal.

 In this technology-addicted society, it is our mission to re-connect people with nature - both inner and outer nature, meaningfully.

 In this climate of 'do more, do faster, do better', it is our mission to slow people down for a necessary recharge.

 In this age of longevity, it is our mission to support 'a good life' by promoting wellness across all ages and communities.

 We achieve all these through mindful interactions with nature and our natural selves.

 Forest therapy, inspired from the Japanese practice of 'Shinrin yoku' or 'forest bathing' is at the heart of all our programmes.
 It involves a sensory awakening and immersion of our senses in nature.
 We adopt the methods from the Association of Nature and Forest Therapy Guides and Programs, which is the trailblazer and gold standard in this area of wellness practice.
 Read more about forest therapy here.

-You Min is a certified nature and forest therapy guide with the Association of Nature and Forest Therapy Guides and Programs, USA.
+Youmin is a certified nature and forest therapy guide with the Association of Nature and Forest Therapy Guides and Programs, USA.
 She is also a trained Daring to Rest yoga nidra facilitator with the Daring to Rest Academy.
 A pioneer guide in Singapore and the Southeast Asia, she is passionate about self-care, slowing down practically, and re-connecting to nature - inner and outer, for well-being and for thriving.
 Slowing down, re-connecting with nature and discovering oneself - these are part of her story.
 And her intention is clear - to support others on their journeys through her practice.

 She has worked with management and executives in various functions.
 She is also a qualified educator with experience in teaching across diverse academic streams, and a qualified plant variety protection examiner.

-Guest guides also conduct themed nature connection programmes, sessions and courses.
+Guest facilitators also conduct themed programmes, sessions and courses.